Noah0217/work-day-scheduler-5/README.md

 <h1>📆Work Day Scheduler☕</h1>

-<h2>Description<br><h4>simple 9 to 5 work day scheduler to help plan and organize your day.
+<h2>Description<br><h4> A simple 9 to 5 work day scheduler to help plan and organize your day.
 Enter text into one of the available boxes when ready to save<br>click the save icon on the left and your ready to go.
-Next time you open up the work day scheduler<br>all of your imprortant information will be saved.
+Next time you open up the work day scheduler all of your imprortant information will be saved.

 <h2>🌐Website-https://noah0217.github.io/work-day-scheduler-5</h2>